On the Razzle (play): Production history

 On the Razzle opened on September 18, 1981 at the Royal National Theatre in London, with Felicity Kendal switching genders to star as Christopher.

 Other cast members included Dinsdale Landen as Herr Zangler, Michael Kitchen as Melchior, Ciaran Madden as Mme.
 Knorr, Meg Wynne Owen as Frau Fischer, and Alfred Lynch as Weinberl.
 Peter Wood won the Laurence Olivier Award for Best Director.

 The production later was filmed by Terence Donovan in association with Channel 4.
 The film was released in 1983 and once again starred Kendal as Christopher.
 It eventually aired on PBS' Great Performances in the United States in January 1986.

 The American premiere featured Yeardley Smith and was directed by Douglas C. Wager.
 It opened at Arena Stage in Washington, D.C. in September 1982.
 An off-Broadway production was mounted at the Bouwerie Lane Theatre in Greenwich Village in 1999.

 Scottish composer Robin Orr created an opera based on the play in 1988.

+On the Razzle was performed as part of the Shaw Festival's 2023 summer lineup.